algolia-samples/about/.github/ISSUE_TEMPLATE/code-submission.md

 If your sample is an implementation of an existing sample in another programming language, please add a link to the existing sample here.

 **What's the programming language?**
-What programming language is primarily used for this template?
-If there's a front-end and back-end component, please list both.
+What's the primary programming language for this sample?
+If your sample has both front-end and back-end components, please list both.

 **Sample GitHub URL:**
 Please list the GitHub URL of your project. e.g. github.com/algolia-samples/chatbot-with-algolia-answers